 Interns in this stream focus on accounting and financial management.

 Interns in this stream focus on planning and development.

-This stream of the program offers participants a wide range of experiences in a variety of municipal departments over a one-year period.
+This stream of the program offers interns a wide range of experiences in municipal policy, management and operations over an 18-month period.
 The goal is to gain knowledge and understanding of multiple areas of municipal administration that can be built upon as the intern’s career progresses beyond the internship.

-Participants in the Administrator stream will rotate through the various departments in their host municipality, learning key aspects of the work that is carried out in each area and how that work supports the municipality overall.
+Interns in the Administrator stream will rotate through the departments in their host municipality, learning key aspects of the work carried out in each area and how work supports the municipality overall.